angular-package/angular-package/packages/core/README.md

 * Store setters/getters and cycle hooks.

 **Cons(-):**
-* Not all is tested with jasmine.
+* Not everything is tested with jasmine.

 ----